Skip to main content

 Trunk Custom Headers

-In order to use custom headers, "Custom Headers" must be selected from the Remote Party/Privacy Indication drop-down (trunk setting).
-(You can also modify Request-URI, From, To, P-Asserted-Identity, P-Preferred-Identity, Remote-Party-ID, P-Charging-Vector and Privacy Indication as well.)
+In order to use custom headers, "Custom Headers" must be selected from the SIP caller-ID presentation drop-down (trunk setting).

 The predefined tags are detailed below: